New Year, Old Blood

 “The what now?”

 “The Black Halls.
-Where students who are... not fitting in even here go.
+Where students who are... not fit for society... go.
 For most, it’s pretty much grounds for termination.
 However... with you, they may have a shot.”

 “W... well, I mean, what will I be-”